awscloudgirl/aws-bootcamp-cruddur-2023/README.md

 ![Cruddur Screenshot](_docs/assets/cruddur-screenshot.png)

-## Instructions

-At the start of the bootcamp you need to create a new Github Repository from this template.

-## Journaling Homework
+## Journal

-The `/journal` directory contains
+Here is a journal of each successive week of the project:

 - [ ] [Week 0](journal/week0.md)
 - [ ] [Week 1](journal/week1.md)